 Even if you do find a loophole in your case, and bring it to the prosecutor, do you think that he or she will dismiss the case while knowing that you probably don’t have the faintest idea of how to file a motion to disregard evidence?
 Probably not.
 You need to have a legitimate threat in your back pocket, and quite honestly, most prosecutors will simply not back down to the strong-arm negotiations of an every day civilian.

 The fact remains: if you really want to win this case, you will only be able to do so with an attorney at your side.
 Read More…

 DWI or DUI FAQ #7.
 What’s the difference between DUI and DWI in New Jersey?

-Answer: Believe it or not, there is no such thing as DUI in new Jersey.
-DUI is an acronym for “Driving Under the Influence”.
-DWI stands for “Driving While Intoxicated”.
-Technically, you could drive “under the influence” of drugs or alcohol just as you could “drive while intoxicated” on drugs or alcohol.
-Since these terms mean basically the same thing, the state of New Jersey decided to prosecute every type of “influence” or “intoxication” under the same statute: N.J.S.A 39:4-50.
+Answer: DUI in New Jersey stands for “Driving Under the Influence.”
+DWI stands for “Driving While Intoxicated.”
+Technically, you could drive “under the influence” of drugs or alcohol just as you could “drive while intoxicated” by liquor or another alcoholic substance.
+Since these terms mean basically the same thing, the state of New Jersey prosecutes every type of “influence” or “intoxication” under the same statute: N.J.S.A 39:4-50.

-Answer: No. Once you have a DWI conviction, it stays on your record.
-However, this is not something that is going to show up on your background check, so it will never prevent you from getting a job or housing.
-In reality, a DWI conviction stays on your driving record known as your “driver’s history abtract”.
+Answer: No. Once you have a DWI conviction, it stays on your driving record with the Division of Motor Vehicles.
+However, this is not something that is going to show up on your background check, as it is not technically a criminal offense.
+In reality, a DWI conviction stays on your driving record known as your “driver’s history abstract.”
 Unfortunately, its on there for good.

 This basically means that you will be considered a higher risk driver for a long time.
 Every insurance company has a different way of quantifying the level of risk that you present on any given policy.
 If you have a DWI or DUI on your driving record, you are probably going to be paying more than most other people for insurance.